 About the Museum: In their Own Words

-MOCI is breaking new ground by reimagining what it means to be a “Museum of Childhood.”
+MoCI is breaking new ground by reimagining what a ‘Museum of Childhood’ actually is.
 At present, there are museums of childhood which tend to focus on toys and nostalgia; there are also children’s museums that offer various activities based on educational and scientific principles, and there are social history museums that address some aspects of childhood from a historical perspective.
-However, the MOCI adopts a wide-angle approach to childhood that is both islandwide and international in scope.
-Because there is no singular narrative that captures childhood experiences in Ireland, we want to present an inclusive and holistic view of historical and contemporary childhood that will inspire critical reflection and stimulate important and timely conversations about childhood in all its complex forms.”
+The MoCI incorporates elements of all of these by adopting a wide-angle approach to childhood that is both islandwide and international in scope.
+Because there is no singular narrative that captures childhood experiences in Ireland, the museum presents an inclusive, holistic view of historical and contemporary childhood to inspire critical reflection and stimulate important and timely conversations on childhood in all its complex forms.”

 The Museum Teams and their Recent Projects